This article may contain compensated links. Please read disclaimer for more info.

 In the 17th century, Les Grandes Ecuries (the Grand Stables) was built for the Prince of Condé, a horse-passionate, and they could host 240 horses and 500 hounds.
 Since then, Chantilly’s world turns around horses, being home to the largest racehorse-training community in France.
 Les Grandes Écuries host today the Horse Museum and also a prestigious center of dressage for the best horses in the world.

-Château de Chantilly is a great alternative to busy Versailles Palace and Gardens.
+Château de Chantilly is one of the most beautiful castles near Paris and a great alternative to busy Versailles Palace and Gardens.
 It was built in the 16th century for the House of Montomercy and later it was owned by the princes of Condé, cousins of the King of France.
 The château has a beautiful library and an important collection of French artwork.
 The surrounding gardens were designed by Le Notre, the same landscape designer that created Versailles Gardens.

 Grand’ Place and Petite Place in Arras